 Learn how to crochet the blanket stitch today with this free crochet tutorial and blanket pattern!
-This design is fun, quick and easy to learn.
+This blanket crochet stitch is fun, quick and easy to learn.
+You can even crochet a blanket stitch baby blanket too once you master this simple stitch!

 Are you looking for more free crochet blanket patterns?
 Explore the crochet pattern archives for inspiration.